jaegertracing/documentation/content/roadmap.md

 Post-collection data pipeline for trace aggregation and data mining based on Apache Flink.

+## AI/ML platform for Jaeger

+* Community/SIG for doing ML/AI with tracing/telemetry data.
+* ML/AI integration with Jaeger to make it easy for data scientists write and evaluate models (e.g Jupyter notebooks).
+* A registry of models/post-processing pipelines which derive useful information out of tracing data.

+See issue tracker for more info: [jaeger/issues/1639](https://github.com/jaegertracing/jaeger/issues/1639).

 ## Trace Quality Metrics

 When deploying a distributed tracing solution like Jaeger in large organizations